dotnet/docs-maui/docs/fundamentals/localization.md

 1. Save your changes.

-At a minimum, you'll need to provide a string resource for the app name for the default language.
+At a minimum, you need to provide a string resource for the app name for the default language.
 This is the resource that is loaded if no better match can be found for the user's preferred language or display language settings.

 #### Create Windows resource files